Antlar Privacy Policy

 This Privacy Policy explains how Antlar Limited (ABN 30 927 693 635) ("Antlar", "we", "us", "our") collects, uses, discloses, and protects personal information.

-This Privacy Policy applies to our strata compliance management platform ("Service"), our website at antlar.co, and any related services we provide.
+This Privacy Policy applies to our strata operating system ("Service"), our websites at antlar.au and antlar.co, our web application at app.antlar.co, and any related services we provide.

 We are committed to protecting your privacy in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs), and the Privacy Act 2020 (NZ) and Information Privacy Principles (IPPs) where applicable.